Regional & National Entry Fees – Entry fees are available within the On-line registration system.

 *Gymnastic/acrobatic passes are defined as any movement(s) where the dancer is completely inverted without one foot on the stage.
 The only exceptions are forward, backward, and shoulder rolls which can be performed in any category.
 Lifts, leaps and splits are also permissible.
 A pass consists of any number of gymnastics/acrobatic tricks across the stage at one time.
 Gymnastics passes are allowed in any category as long as the style of dance is predominately the category entered.
 If the judges feel the dancer is in the wrong category, they may move the routine to the correct category, i.e. a jazz routine with too many passes will be moved to the open category.

-Each entrant will furnish their own music on a flash drive or CD.
-Our preferred method for providing music is using a USB flash drive.
+Each entrant will furnish their own music on a flash drive. *NEW* CDs will no longer be accepted.
 Each routine/song must be labeled as follows on the USB drive:

 Dance#_routine_name (example: 005_Chapel Of Love).